-With the buyer firmly in control of the sales process, sales professionals need to be visible in strategic places along the buyer's journey.
-Social media is a fixture in modern society, so companies that want to remain competitive require a social media presence, especially on Twitter and LinkedIn for B2B transactions.
-Sales prospects typically use these social connections when seeking information during the purchasing cycle so that company visibility can mean the difference between business success and failure.
+With the buyer firmly in control of the sales process, sales professionals must be visible strategically along the buyer's journey.
+Social media is a fixture in modern society, so companies that want to remain competitive require a social media presence, especially on Twitter and LinkedIn, for B2B transactions.
+Sales prospects typically use these social connections when seeking information during the purchasing cycle, so company visibility can mean the difference between business success and failure.

 Like email marketing, social media interactions must be meaningful to the prospect.
-Social media interactions could include posting on networks that they use and listening to their conversations so that effective content can be produced.
+Social media interactions could include posting on networks they use and listening to their conversations to produce effective content.